oscoin/dapp-prototypes/experiment-reason/README.md

 * calling out and interfacing with raw JS is simple and safe
 * following and applying React exampels (e.g. Portal) is doable without much overhead
+* no visual API docs for ReasonReact, one has to read .rei files
+* for unicode use special string syntax: `{js|...|js}`
+* encountered runtime exception on match failure - there was a compiler warning.
+Maybe this can be bubbled up as error during compile time
+* namespacing with modules is clean

 ## Run Project